 Regulatory

-Information collected to enable contact between the registrant and/or their designated point of contact and regulatory entities ensure compliance with applicable laws.
+Information collected to enable contact between the registrant and/or their designated point of contact and regulatory entities to ensure compliance with applicable laws.

 Tasks:

-Investigation of operators’ of websites where a property owner’s rights are being exercised
+Investigation of operators’ websites where a property owner’s rights are being exercised

 To just ascertain the identity and location of the domain name registrant responsible for the registrant’s website on which rights may be violated.
 For example:

-This could involve use of the rights holder’s trademark in logos displayed on the site; offers for sale of merchandise bearing rights holder’s trademark; making available for download or streaming movies or sound recordings for which rights holder has the copyright; etc. This is a necessary first step to determine whether the operator (or registrant) is a licensee with respect to the intellectual property in question, and if so, whether the use of the intellectual property exceeds the scope of the license (e.g., because of territorial restrictions in the license).
+This could involve use of the rights holder’s trademark in logos displayed on the site; offers for sale of merchandise bearing rights holder’s trademark; making available for download or streaming movies or sound recordings for which rights holder has the copyright; etc. This is a necessary first step to determine whether the registrant) is a licensee with respect to the intellectual property in question, and if so, whether the use of the intellectual property exceeds the scope of the license (e.g., because of territorial restrictions in the license).
 This may apply depending on whether government regulations (law) takes precedence.

 Alternatively, if rights holder determines that the registrant is not a licensee, this is a necessary first step in seeking contractual enforcement of terms of service by the registrar/registry, and/or potentially ICANN contractual enforcement of registrar/registry obligations to investigate and take appropriate action.
-In very essence This works depends on whether Contractual terms apply or government regulations (law).
+This depends on whether Contractual terms apply or government regulations (law).

-Additionally, if the registrant contact data obtained is clearly false, this can lead to a false Whois complaint, triggering remedies under applicable with Law.
+Additionally, if the registrant contact data obtained is clearly false, this can lead to a false Whois complaint, triggering remedies under applicable Law.

-Apart from the IP this is also used to identify the identity of the holders of domain names as a first level review.
+Apart from IP this is also used to identify the identity of the holders of domain names as a first level review.
 This can come from individuals or small companies equally.

-Controlling authority to ensure that bindings contracts between registrants and registries or between registrars and registries are compliant and that they follow established operating procedures for data protection, users privacy, data processing rules, etc. (This would take precedence if non compliance is escalated as a result of legal challenges.
+Controlling authority to ensure that bindings contracts between registrants and registries or between registrars and registries are compliant and that they follow established operating procedures for data protection, user privacy, data processing rules, etc. (This would take precedence if non compliance is escalated as a result of legal challenges.

 Users:

-Tax collection agencies may request to access registration data to identify identification of contacts for domain name engaged in on-line sales.
+Tax collection agencies may request access registration data to identify identification of contacts for domain name used for on-line sales.

-Regulatory agencies may want to access registration for many purposes: investigations, compliance and auditing, billing, etc.
+Regulatory agencies may want to access registration information for many purposes: investigations, compliance and auditing, billing, etc.

 Data:

 Data tending to establish the identity and/or location of domain name registrant.
-For example, Registrant Name and Registrant Address (at least province/country address) could be relevant here.
+For example, Registrant Name and Registrant Address (at least province/country address).

 Data that tend to categorize the type of users: individual, corporation, organization, academic, etc. The types of users may result in different tax systems or different compliance standards.

-Specific data elements by use case: (These could be edited depending on whether it is the Regulatory purpose or the Contractual Enforcement.)
+Specific data elements by use case: (These could be edited depending on whether it is the Regulatory purpose or the Contractual Enforcement purpose.)

 Investigation into fraudulent and inaccurate information (by government and/or regulatory/controlling authority):